 Non-commercial gaming and betting (where no parts of the proceeds are for private gain) may be subject to certain exemptions.

 Further advice should be sought from the Council's Licensing Team where appropriate.

-1.6 Licences under the 2005 Act
+1.6 Licences under the Gambling Act 2005

-The 2005 Act provides for 3 categories of licence as follows:
+The Gambling Act 2005 provides for three categories of licence which are as follows: